dagnelies/canister/README.md

 The user will then be available in `canister.session.user` for the duration of the session.
 In case of basic authentication, `user` will be the username.
-If it is JWT authentication, `user` will contain the profile with the requested attributes.
+If it is JWT authentication (OAuth2), `user` will contain the profile with the requested attributes.

 ### CORS